Azure pipeline variables and parameters

 echo "##vso[task.setvariable variable=sauce]crushed tomatoes" # remember to use double quotes

-echo inside of the same step, sauce: $(sauce)
+echo inside the same step, sauce: $(sauce)

 # Use the variable